How to Collect on a Judgment

 Collecting From a Business

 If you win a civil suit against a business, it is possible for the local Sheriff to collect the money owed right out of the business's cash register.
-If the money in the cash register doesn't cover the entire amount owed, you can seize the company's equipment, machinery and other assets.
+If the money in the cash register does not cover the entire amount owed, you can seize the company's equipment, machinery and other assets.
 This is typically executed by law enforcement and other authorized personnel to not risk the safety of the creditor.
 If the business or individual that you are attempting to collect against does not have enough money or assets to cover the amount listed in the judgment, you can collect beyond the ten year mark by consistently renewing the judgment.
-This way, you'll have a means of collecting from a debtor who is currently destitute but might not be in the future.
+This way, you will have a means of collecting from a debtor who is currently destitute but might not be in the future.

 Writ of Execution & Liens